 The wheeled mobility devices industry has experienced a significant level of technological development over the last few years.
-This innovation entails not just an increased level of customization of the aid to meet the user's needs, but also a range of solutions enabling the user to interact with ICT devices (e.g. smartphones and tablets) and with household technologies directly through the wheelchair's controls.
+This innovation entails not just an increased level of options available in the devices and components to meet each individual user’s needs, but also a range of solutions enabling the user to interact with ICT devices (e.g. smartphones and tablets) and with household technologies directly through the wheelchair's controls.
 But how can the Power Wheelchair (PWC) effectively interact with the home environment?
 What is the potential of this interaction?

 It seems that the assessment and choice of a wheelchair, as well as the user's training, are not yet considered priority tasks by many clinicians, thus leaving them to be managed only by the providers of mobility aids1.
 However, we believe that this state of things should be reconsidered with the investment of appropriate resources and time because:

-- Over the last few years there has been a remarkable increase in the quantity and in the level of customization of the models available.
+- Over the last few years there has been a remarkable increase in not only the quantity of power wheelchairs on the market, but also the options available on each model.
 Furthermore, the manufacturers are focusing more and more on design and aesthetic features of their products, which are among the essential factors that promote their introduction and support their use.

 - Wheelchairs, particularly powered wheelchairs, are wheeled mobility devices that can offer a range of automated posture settings controlled directly by the user, resulting in increased comfort and prevention of pressure sores, even in subjects with very severe disabilities.